 On July 13, 2023, the Company completed the compilation and comprehensive review of all historic data on the Rogers Creek Property.
 All historic data including Induced Polarization data from previous surveys, findings from previous drillings, results from rock and soil samplings has been loaded into a proprietary Geoscience Analyst Software that allows viewing in 3D images and models resulting in faster, clearer and easier access to geological and geophysical data.
 From the review of the historic data, the Company planned and identified Target 1 drilling area to test the higher chargeability anomaly centres and investigate the copper porphyry system.
 Drilling will focus on the intersecting IP anomaly centre where surface investigation indicated D-type porphyry veins, copper mineralization and significant style alteration around its peripheral.
-Two to three holes with drilling up to 1,500 meters in depth is planned at Target 1(Figure 2) for the 2024 season.

-During the period ended June 30, 2024, exploration and evaluation activities on the Rogers Creek Property included:
+During the year ended December 31, 2024, exploration and evaluation activities on the Rogers Creek Property included:

-- 3D compilation with IP inversion modelling which shows a high priority porphyry style drill ready target; - Hyperspectral survey of historic drill core; - Submission of application for drill permit; and - Active engagement with First Nations Samahquam, which is expected to continue into the future.
+- 3D compilation with IP inversion modelling, which shows a high-priority porphyry style drill-ready target; - Hyperspectral survey of historic drill core; - Submission of application for drill permit; and - Active engagement with First Nations Samahquam, which is expected to continue into the future.

-For 2024 the Company plans to drill up to 1,500 meters in 2-3 holes in Target I North once the drill permit is finalized and will initiate exploration to identify and ground truth geochemical anomalies at Target I South (Figure 2).
+For 2025, the Company plans to drill up to 1,500 meters in two to three holes in Target I North once the drill permit is finalized and will initiate exploration to identify and ground truth geochemical anomalies at Target I South (Figure 2).